novotnyllc/MSBuildSdkExtras/README.md

 1. The same as above, replace the Sdk attribute's value.
 2. Remove the workaround import specified with the old way.
 The import property should be `MSBuildSdkExtrasTargets`.
 3. Do a trial build and then compare your project with the templates in the repo's [TestProjects](/TestProjects) folder to troubleshoot any issues if you encounter them.
-4. Please file a issue if you can't troubleshoot on your own.
-So, that I can help you with the issue you are facing.
+4. Please file a issue.

 Your project diff: